AY2526S1-CS2103T-W11-2/tp/docs/UserGuide.md

 ---

 ### 💡 Example Commands to Try
-* `add n/John Doe p/98765432 e/johnd@example.com m/A0123456X t/friend t/owesMoney` — Adds a contact named `John Doe` to Treasura.
+* `add n/John Doe p/98765432 e/johnd@example.com m/A0123456X t/friend t/owesMoney` — Adds a member named `John Doe` to Treasura.
 * `archive 3` — Archives the 3rd member shown in the current list.

 Refer to the [Features](#features) below for details of more commands.